Rackover/TrackMasters.Wiki/home/create-ais.md

 All bots exactly in the same way, by following the instructions taken from the **first .LUA file found** in the `AI` folder.

 By default, that AI folder is the one from the soft data path, and that file is `AI/DEFAULT.LUA`.
 Another important file can be found in that folder: `AI/TEMPLATE.LUA` is a script containing no instruction for the bot but all the function names, although empty, aswell as the description for the additional commands the game provides.
+If you do not have that file, you can download it **[here.
+(TEMPLATE.LUA)](/_contents/downloadable/TEMPLATE.LUA)**.
 ## Loading your script
 Whichever script you make must be placed at the virtual path `AI/<your filename>.LUA` in your modpack, but that's not all.
 Since only the first script found in that folder will be loaded by the game, you cannot give this script a filename that goes **after** DEFAULT, otherwise it will be last in the file order.